grey-elf/dm/docs/vr/2-kron-hills.md

 ### Iuzite Activity

 Deploying out of a major forward operating base established on the edge of the Gnarley Forest (see [Part 1, Chapter 4](../vl/4-traveling.md#iuzite-encampment)), the forces of the Old One have become increasingly active across the Kron Hills.
+Primarily they are in the area to support Beryn Talkin, ready to move at his command at a moment's notice.
+While waiting for that, their standing orders have been to raid and draw the attention of Verbobonc's forces, but more recently they have been given new direction: to seek the *Sword of Kas*.
+The commanders have been provided with information that the Sword is somewhere in the Kron Hills, and troops have been mobilized in the search for it and information of its location.

+Roll a d20 and consult, or choose from, the [Iuzite Encounters table](#iuzite-encounters) to determine which of Iuz's troops the travelling characters cross paths with.
+Decide whether the group is searching for the Sword, causing havoc, gathering resources, or have some other objective.

 #### Iuzite Encounters